tomsherborne/zx-parse/README.md

-# zx-parse
-Zero-Shot Cross-Lingual Semantic Parsing (ACL 2022)
+# Zero-Shot Cross-Lingual Semantic Parsing

+_To appear in Proceedings of ACL 2022, Dublin Ireland_

+Code and data coming soon!